 I suggested that the synthesis of such diverse intentionalities generated a ‘dynamic of intentions’, which you can think of as a snapshot of the intentionalities present in a system at a given moment.
 I then argued that the dynamics of intention in the language school I had studied fluctuated in three ways, depending on the type of lesson (synchronic variation?), depending on the learners’ level, and from year to year (diachronic variation).
 [Incidentally, if readers can think of snappy names for these types of variation, that would be very much appreciated, as I seem to be stuck :/]

-I also gratefully acknowledge receiving the bursary for this year’s conference.
-I was certainly appreciative of such credit and financial support, but as I said on several occasions, it felt awkward to be singled out among so many truly outstanding presentations.
+Finally, I gratefully acknowledge receiving the bursary for this year’s conference.
+It felt awkward to be singled out among so many truly outstanding presentations, but I am very appreciative of the credit and generous financial support.